TanvirOnGH/scriptorium/readme.md

 - [rufo](https://github.com/ruby-formatter/rufo) - An opinionated ruby formatter.
 It offers little in the way of configuration.

+### Nim

+- [nph](https://github.com/arnetheduck/nph) - An opinionated code formatter for Nim, following the great tradition of black, prettier, clang-format and more.

 ## Notable mentions

 - [magika](https://github.com/google/magika) - A novel AI powered file type detection tool that relies on the recent advance of deep learning to provide accurate detection.